Scopes, M2M, and APIs with resource servers - Amazon Cognito

 Note

 When you request the openid scope and no others, your user pool ID token and userInfo response include claims for all user attributes that your app client can read.
-When you request openid and other standard scopes like profile, email, and phone, the contents of the ID token and userInfo response are limited to the constraints of the additional scopes.
+When you request openid and other OIDC scopes like profile, email, and phone, the contents of the ID token and userInfo response are limited to the constraints of the additional scopes.

 For example, a request to the Authorize endpoint with the parameter scope=openid+email returns an ID token with sub, email, and email_verified.
-The access token from this request returns the same attributes from UserInfo endpoint.
+The access token from this request returns the same attributes from userInfo endpoint.
 A request with parameter scope=openid returns all client-readable attributes in the ID token and from userInfo.

 profile